 Breaking Down the Bench: A Complete Guide to the Number of Supreme Court Justices

-• The current number of Supreme Court Justices is nine.
+- Why is the number of Supreme Court Justices important?

-• Has the number of Supreme Court Justices always been nine?
+- Can the number of Supreme Court Justices be changed?